House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Wil Stewart, unsplash

-If you want an even more natural look, then beach pebbles have not been artificially polished, nor are they coated in wax or other material.
-These are large pebbles that are most commonly used in planters and pots, but they can also be used on driveways and backyards.
+If you want an even more natural look, beach pebbles are not artificially polished or coated in wax or other material.
+These large pebbles are most commonly used in planters and pots but can also be used on driveways and backyards.

-These pebbles typically measure around 3 inches, but some are smaller at 2 inches, and there are some that measure as much as 5 inches.
-Like the polished pebbles, they usually come in a range of colors in a single batch, but you can also buy batches that are sorted by color.
+They typically measure around 3 inches, but some are smaller at 2 inches, and others measure as much as 5 inches.
+Like the polished pebbles, they usually come in a range of colors in a single batch, but you can also buy batches sorted by color.
 The rounded shape of beach pebbles makes them comfortable to walk on.

 Pros